Partners in Credit Inc

 How to file a complaint about Partners in Credit Inc

-If you think that Partners in Credit Inc is breaking any debt collection rules, contact the consumer protection authority in your province.
+If you think Partners in Credit Inc is breaking any debt collection or privacy laws, contact the consumer protection authority in your province.

 For contact details and links to your provincial office, visit the Federal, Provincial and Territorial Consumer Affairs Offices directory.